White Sox vs. Yankees Player Props Betting Odds

-Andrew Vaughn is one of the players with prop bets available when the New York Yankees and the Chicago White Sox play at Yankee Stadium on Tuesday (first pitch at 7:05 PM ET).
+The New York Yankees host the Chicago White Sox at Yankee Stadium on Wednesday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds on Andrew Vaughn and others in this contest.

 Bet on this matchup or its props with DraftKings!